Estampes: II. La soirée dans Grenade

 La soirée dans Grenade uses the Arabic scale and mimics guitar strumming to evoke images of Granada, Spain.
-It was likely inspired by the Habanera in Maurice Ravel's suite for two pianos Sites Auriculaires, the Habanera being written in 1895.
 At the time of its writing, Debussy's only personal experience with the country was a few hours spent in San Sebastián de los Reyes near Madrid.
 Despite this, the Spanish composer Manuel de Falla said of the movement: "There is not even one measure of this music borrowed from the Spanish folklore, and yet the entire composition in its most minute details, conveys admirably Spain."

 III.
 Jardins sous la pluie

 Jardins sous la pluie describes a garden in the Normandy town of Orbec during an extremely violent rainstorm.
-Throughout the piece, there are sections that evoke the sounds of the wind blowing, a thunderstorm raging, and raindrops dropping.
-It makes use of the French folk melodies "Nous n'irons plus aux bois" and "Dodo, l'enfant do."
-Chromatic, whole tone, major and minor scales are used in this movement.
+Throughout the piece, various sections evoke wind blowing, a thunderstorm raging, and raindrops falling, employing chromatic, whole tone, major and minor scales for dramatic effect.
+It makes use of two folk melodies, the lullaby "Dodo, l'enfant do" and "Nous n'irons plus au bois parce qu'il fait un temps insupportable" (We will no longer go to the woods because the weather is unbearable).